The Meteor Magazine

 My name is Julia Schiwal, and I run The Meteor Magazine.

-This blog and magazine is named for the meteor that seems to have hit us.
-The meteor is a lot of things.
+This blog and aspiring magazine is named for the meteor that seems to have hit us.
+The meteor is many things.
 The meteor is the failure of meritocracy to deliver good American government.
 The meteor is the tendency towards fragmentation and suppression.
+The meteor is everything getting worse, every day, always.
 The meteor is not one thing.

-Meteors are made over tens of thousands of years, as lone particles of iron, rock, and ice collide into each other until someday they become one vast and unstoppable weight.
-They have a path that was determined long ago by gravity and accident.
-We live in the great wake of a meteor.
-We are in the crater, surrounded by the still-burning pines of the Tunguska forest.
-The meteor is every big and little failure, scandal, and act of corruption over these low, dishonest decades that have eviscerated state competence, culture, and quality of life.
+Meteors form over tens of thousands of years as lone particles of iron, rock, and ice collide until, someday, they become one vast and unstoppable mass.
+They have a path determined long ago by gravity, accident, and chance.
+We live in the great wake of a meteor: in the crater of decline.
+We are surrounded by the still-burning pines of the Tunguska forest.
+The meteor is every big and little failure, catastrophe, and scandal that has eviscerated state competence and culture, making the good life impossible.

-Unlike writing on Substack, writing on The Meteor is independent and cannot be taken down by corporate content moderators or ideological government censors, as I've experienced before.
+Unlike writing on Substack, writing on The Meteor is independent and cannot be taken down by corporate content moderators or ideological government censors, as I’ve experienced before.
 The Meteor is also free.
-Please subscribe if you'd like to keep up with my work and those of others who write here.
+Please subscribe if you’d like to keep up with my work.

 Welcome to The Meteor Magazine.